 Types of Government Contracting Fraud

-Government contracting fraud can take many forms, according to Brewer & Pritchard, a whistleblower law firm that works with people who expose government fraud.
 Throughout American history, whistleblowers have exposed billions of dollars in fraud, resulting in saving taxpayers billions of dollars in government waste.
-Since 1986 alone, when the False Claims Act governing government fraud was significantly revised, the American government has recovered more than $27 billion in fraudulent expenditures of taxpayer money with the help of whistleblowers.
+Since 1986 alone, when the False Claims Act governing government fraud was significantly revised, the American government has recovered billions of dollars in fraudulent expenditures of taxpayer money with the help of whistleblowers.

 Every government fraud case has its own unique characteristics.
-But there are similarities between many such fraud cases.
-Some of the most common types of government contracting fraud cases include:
+But there are often similarities between many fraud cases.
+Many government contract fraud cases involve two of the most popular government programs – Medicaid and Medicare.
+Often referred to as healthcare fraud, these types of cases can cover a wide range.
+Another common type of government fraud case involves military contractor fraud.
+Other common types of government contracting fraud cases include:

 - Price fixing among government contractors